theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-settings.md

 ### Folder path

 Option to create a folder structure within the container for saving files.
-See also [Connection > Folder Path](./blob-connection#azure-storage-connection). <br>
+See also [Connection > Folder Path](./blob-connection#azure-storage-connection).
 For creating a single folder, enter a folder name without slashes: `[folder]` <br>
 Subfolders are supported and can be defined using the following syntax: `[folder]/[subfolder_1]/[subfolder_2]/[..]`

-This field allows entry of [script expressions](/../../advanced-techniques/script-expressions#using-script-expressions-as-dynamic-folder-paths).
+This field allows entry of [script expressions](./../../advanced-techniques/script-expressions#using-script-expressions-as-dynamic-folder-paths).
 This way, a folder path can be dynamically determined at extraction execution. <br>

 ### File Splitting